squid-cache/squid-cache.github.io/Features/AddonHelpers.rst

 }}}

  channel-ID::
   This is the concurrency channel number.
-When concurrency is turned off ('''concurrency=1''') in SquidConf:external_acl_type this field and the following space will be completely missing.
+When concurrency is turned off (set to '''1''') this field and the following space will be completely missing.

  username::
   The username field sent by the client in HTTP headers.
-May be empty.
-The number of whitespace delimiter characters is important.
+It may be empty or missing.

  password::
   The password value sent by the client in HTTP headers.
-May be empty.
-The number of whitespace delimiter characters is important.
+May be empty or missing.

 Result line sent back to Squid:
 {{{